bhadrinath95/graphql/README.md

 ## Aliases and fragments

-•	movie(id: 1)- Return one movie for us
+•	movie(id: 1)- Return one movie for us  <br />
-•	We need to use Alias to have more than one movie
+•	We need to use Alias to have more than one movie <br />

 ```graphql
 query {